 Certain reclassifications have been made to the prior year financial statements to conform to the current year presentation.
-"Right-of-use asset" was previously presented within "Prepaid expenses and other current assets" and was reclassified to its own line on the consolidated balance sheet for the year ended December 31, 2020.
-"Operating lease liability" was previously presented within "Accrued liabilities and other current liabilities" and was reclassified to its own line on the consolidated balance sheet for the year ended December 31, 2020.
-Such reclassifications also resulted in a change to the presentation of items within operating activities in the statement of cashflows for the nine months ended September 30, 2020.
+The reduction in carrying amount of right-of-use asset was reclassified from the change in prepaid expenses and other assets, and the change in operating lease liabilities was reclassified from the change in accounts payable, accrued liabilities and other liabilities within operating activities in the statement of cash flows for the three months ended March 31, 2021.
 There was no change to total net cash used in operating activities.
 These reclassifications had no effect on previously reported results of operations, cash flows, or retained earnings.